Expressoist-Modifications/Switzerland-Rework/README.md

 - New Flags and Names, when you change Ideology

 #### UPDATE INFORMATION
 We consider the current version as complete and will not add any new content.
-We will update the mod to new versions from time to time if someone in the comments wishes so.
+We will update the mod to new versions from time to time if someone in the comments on [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=925983866&searchtext=) wishes so.

 Have fun playing!
 Please consider giving this mod a like and a star-favourite-thingy!